zupit-it/pipeline-templates/README.md

 #### NodeJS build docker image and push to registry

 ###### Requirements
-This workflow requires these commands in order to succeed:
+This workflow requires this command in order to succeed:
 1. **build:{environment}**: Build the project based on the target **environment** (e.g. *testing*, *staging* and *production*)

 It also requires a **Dockerfile** inside the *working directory* to create the docker image to publish on a docker registry.